 - Appropriate outdoor trainers with ankle supports/football boots (not plimsolls or high top trainers) with non marking soles

-- Other - Navy or Black 'skin tops', woolley hat, gloves (where this is appropriate for the activity) can be worn in colder weather, shin pads, mouth guard (optional but recommended)
+- Other - Navy or Black 'skin tops', woolley hat, gloves (where this is appropriate for the activity) can be worn in colder weather.
+A mouth guard is optional but recommended.

 At times of extreme heat students will be informed by the Head of School when ties and blazers may be taken off in school.
 However, it is expected they will be worn on journeys to and from school and on school trips.

-Any use of a mobile phone – whether it is for calls, messaging, photographs, video films or games – is strictly prohibited during the school day.
-Any abuse of the above rules or if a mobile phone is seen will result in the phone’s immediate confiscation.
+Any use of a mobile phone or smart watch – whether it is for calls, messaging, photographs, video films or games – is strictly prohibited during the school day.
+Any abuse of the above rules or if a mobile phone or smart watch is seen will result in the phone’s/watch immediate confiscation.
 Students who object to this will incur sanctions for uncooperative behaviour.
 School does not accept any responsibility for loss or damage to these items, should this rule be broken and these items should not be brought in to school.
-Sanctions will be issued if a mobile phone is used in school, during either lesson times or recreation.
+Sanctions will be issued if a mobile phone or smart watch is used in school, during either lesson times or recreation.
 It will be confiscated, and a parent/carer required to collect the item from the school office.

-Students may wear a watch (no apple devices) and a plain pair of gold/silver (no jewels) stud earrings but no other jewellery is permitted due to health and safety issues and liability in case of loss.
+Students may wear a watch (not smart watch) and a plain pair of gold/silver (no jewels) stud earrings but no other jewellery is permitted due to health and safety issues and liability in case of loss.
 Therefore, if students wish to have any part of their body pierced they must arrange this at the beginning of the Summer holidays so that the wound has sufficient time to heal.
 Plasters may not be worn to cover body jewellery.
 If students disregard this they will be isolated from other students until they comply with the regulation.